History is messed up. Staro sajmište (The old Fairground) is something that should be a reminder of that.

 During WWII, when that area became a part of the Independent State of Croatia (a Nazi puppet state), they transformed the fairground into a concentration camp where some 40,000 people were killed and more than 100,000 were held as prisoners, mostly Jewish families from Belgrade, Romani people and Serbs from that region, as well as Partisans that were captured by the Germans.
 It is estimated that half of the Serbian Jewish population perished here.

 Whilst there were many plans to convert this place into a memorial or a museum, it never happened.
 Today, it is left to decay and it is falling apart.
-Poor families live in some of the buildings but the general condition of the whole place is very saddening.
+Less fortunate families live in some of the buildings but the general condition of the whole place is very saddening.

-Let’s not forget, let’s give our respect and honor those people.
+Let’s not forget, let’s give our respect and honour those people.